Planetes: Reception

 Both the manga and the anime were critically acclaimed.
 According to Anime News Network, the manga has a "solid, engrossing storyline and well-developed characters".
 Anime News Network also proclaimed Planetes to be the best science fiction anime series of 2005.
 Both the manga and anime received the Seiun Award for best science fiction series, the manga in 2002 and the anime in 2005.
 The manga was nominated for a Angoulême International Comics Festival award in the Raja Eco-Fauve Selection category in 2023.
 The designers, Riley Vandyke and Carl Gustav Horn, for designing its deluxe edition from the first book, won the Japan Society and Anime NYC's second American Manga Awards for Best Publication Design in 2025.

 Pop Matters described Planetes as one of the best sci-fi manga due to the setting chosen and how Yukimura executes the characterization of the main characters.
 Mania Entertainment initially praised the handling of Hachimaki and Tanabe who possessed their own unique dreams and traits in the manga despite working together and enjoyed Yukimura's artwork, standing not only for the character designs but also backgrounds.
 In a following review, Otaku USA liked the artwork for the detailed character designs, most notably their expressions and also recommended the manga due to its focus on human relationships.
 Comics Worth Reading recommended the manga, praising the execution of the several themes the characters deal with such as space isolation or conflicts with terrorists which helps to develop Hachimaki and his relationship with the supporting characters.
-Animefringe noted that despite Planetes being a seinen manga, the manga is still accessible for young readers due to lack of overthetop violence and nudity being kept to the minimum.
+Animefringe noted that despite being a seinen manga, the series is still accessible for young readers due to the lack of over-the-top violence and the nudity being kept to a minimum.
 For the climax, Mania enjoyed the new conflicts Hachimaki's career faced and how he still fought to decide what to do with his life alongside Tanabe.
 The Techora side of the story also met similar response by Mania.

 The anime was praised by Mania for the focus on Hachimaki and Tanabe's relationship as the apparent love triangle with the young Nono helped to expand more on the knowledge about Lunarians' growth and how her condition was not treated as a disadvantage as Nono enjoys living in the Moon.

 In terms of sales, the manga was only a modest success in North America, with volume 3 reaching 81st place on the Diamond US sales top 100, selling about 1100 copies through the distributor.
 Volume 4 reached 93rd place, selling about 1400 copies.